Rights and Taxes in Leaseholds

 Section 537.
 The hire of property is a contract … use or benefit of a property for a limited period of time and the hirer agrees to pay rent therefore.

-The provision for Hire of Property would not be applicable as you would have to look at a usufruct or a right of habitation if you wanted better options available and still be covered by the law.
+The provision for Hire of Property would not be applicable as you would have to look at a usufruct.
+This or a right of habitation if you wanted better options available and still be covered by the law.
 You would need to take proper legal advice in this regard if you are looking at a lower payment or no payment option.
-Unlike other options such as a right of habitation, usufruct or superficies there is no option for a nominal payment of 1 THB.
+Unlike other options such as a right of habitation.
+The usufruct or superficies there is no option for a nominal payment of 1 THB.
 The leasehold agreement fees the Land Office will look at the appraised value of the property and asses the rental agreement from there.
 The rental fees would have to be market related.

 Thailand has a maximum number of years for a lease agreement which is 30 years.
 If the Land Department consider that the agreement is not in line with this then they can refuse to register the lease agreement.
 They will see if there are clauses in the agreement which would void the agreement.
 These could include clauses such as “there will be no further payment on a lease renewal”.
-These types of clauses cannot be enforced and they will not register these types of “daisy chain agreements” against the title deed.
+These types of clauses cannot be enforced.
+They will not register these types of “daisy chain agreements” against the title deed.

 Section 544.
 Unless otherwise provided by the contract of hire, a hirer cannot sublet or transfer his rights in the whole or part of the property hired to a third person.